 We marched to the White House to tell President Obama to stand by his noble words, respond to the threat of climate change, and say no to the pipeline.
 I hope he’ll say no to fracking, too.
 We shivered our way back to the Washington Monument and gratefully boarded our buses.
 Maryl, our kind bus leader, passed around piles of chocolate chip cookies she had made—enough for everyone.

 A golden sunset accompanied us as we left the city, and a Moon-Jupiter conjunction brightened our way home.
 A few rows behind me, a man read a bedtime story to his son as we turned out our reading lights, spent by the cold and excitement.
-I fell asleep, dreaming that President Obama will see the light, protect our earth, and say no to the pipeline.
+I fell asleep, dreaming that President Obama would see the light, protect our earth, and say no to the pipeline.

 Are you attending events, writing letters, or making phone calls to protect the environment?
 For other blogs about environmental issues, see Angry Faces, Churning Water and Governor Cuomo: We Won’t Let You Frack New York.